crossplane/crossplane/docs/services/aws-services-guide.md

 #### Configuring `kubectl` to communicate with the EKS cluster

-Once the cluster is created and is `ACTIVE`, we configure the `kubectl` to target this cluster:
+Once the cluster is created and is `ACTIVE`, we configure `kubectl` to target this cluster:

 ```bash
 # this environment variable tells kubectl what config file to use